-Before you leave school, the Financial Aid Office will provide you with directions on how to complete your required Exit Loan Counseling online.
+Before you leave school, the Financial Aid Office will provide you with directions on how to complete Exit Counseling online.
 The counseling session provides information about how to manage your student loans after college.
 It is REQUIRED for all students who borrow Federal loans.

 When does repayment start on my loans?

-After you graduate, leave school, or drop below half-time enrollment, generally you have a grace period before you have to begin repayment.
-A grace period is a determined length of time when no payments are due.
+Repayment on your loans begins after you graduate, leave school, or drop below half-time enrollment.
+Generally you have a grace period before you have to begin repayment.
+The grace period is a determined length of time when no payments are due.
 You can start repaying during the grace period and save some money in the long run.

-- For Federal Perkins Loans, the grace period is nine months.
+- Federal Perkins Loans – the grace period is nine months.

-- For Federal Stafford Loans, the grace period is six months.
+- Federal Direct Loans – the grace period is six months.

-- For Federal PLUS Loans, repayment begins 30 to 45 days after the final loan disbursement.
+- Federal PLUS Loans – repayment begins 30 to 45 days after the final loan disbursement.

-Note: You are responsible for beginning repayment on-time, even if you do not receive this information.
+Note: You are responsible for beginning repayment on-time, even if you do not receive information from your lender or servicer.

 - Standard: Your monthly payments will be at least $50 and you will have up to 10 years to repay.

-- Graduated Repayment Plan: This means that your payments will start out lower and will increase over time.
+- Graduated Repayment Plan: Your payments will start out lower and will increase over time.
 Your monthly payments must be at least equal to the interest accrued on the loan between scheduled payments.
 You will pay off your loans in 10 years.

 - Income-Based Repayment Plan: Your monthly payments will be based on your yearly income and your total loan amount.